troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :::

 :::{note} Example
+:label: ex:applyingnewtonslaws:drag
 An object of mass $m$ is released from rest out of a helicopter.
 The drag (air-resistance) on the object can be modelled as having a magnitude given by $bv$, where $v$ is the speed of the object and $b$ is a constant of proportionality.
-How does the velocity of the object depend on time?}
+How does the velocity of the object depend on time?

-:label: ex:applyingnewtonslaws:drag
+:::{note} Solution
+:class: dropdown
 As the object falls through the air, the forces exerted on the object are:
 1.  $F_g$, its weight, with magnitude $mg$, exerted downwards.
 2.  $F_d$, the force of drag, with magnitude $bv$, exerted upwards.